enthought/mayavi/docs/source/mayavi/installation.rst

     * configobj_
     * setuptools_ (for installation and egg builds; later the better)

-More details are in the previous section.

-Mayavi2_ is part of the Enthought Tool Suite (ETS_).
-As such, it is distributed as part of ETS and therefore binary packages and source packages of ETS will contain Mayavi2.
+Mayavi_ is part of the Enthought Tool Suite (ETS_).
+As such, it is distributed as part of ETS and therefore binary packages and source packages of ETS will contain Mayavi.
 Mayavi releases are almost always made along with an ETS release.
-You may choose to install all of ETS or just Mayavi2 alone from a release.
+You may choose to install all of ETS or just Mayavi alone from a release.

 ETS has been organized into several different Python packages.
 These packages are distributed as Python Eggs_.
 Python eggs are fairly